 -One of the key parts to making a sauce is taste, taste, taste!
 Always taste it after adding spices and adjust it to your own liking.

--Double the recipe for a larger serving size.
+-Double the recipe for a larger serving size since this recipe is only for two.
 Be careful with spices though because the ratio does not apply to them.
 Best option would be to add spices slowly and taste as you go.

 Usually you hear of people doing a bucket list, which consists of a myriad of items ranging from places to visit or dare-devil adventures to take.
 Me and my friend are big foodies so we gave a twist to it.
 When she gave the idea to have the “Ultimate Food Bucket List”, we just loved it and couldn’t stop adding foods to it!
 Hahaha it was just perfect & we both couldn’t wait to get started.
 We started off with a Pina Colada smoothie & Cheesy Chicken Enchiladas, which turned out quite successful due to the teamwork from everyone that helped.
 We didn’t have time to make the Strawberry Mojitos, but we will get to those later!!
 Keep posted as we blend, bake, slice, sauté, and cook our way through the Ultimate Food Bucket List :)

 - 1 banana

 *If I could change anything about this, I would have added only 1/2 a banana, a couple more ice cubes, and more coconut milk!